mongodb/terraform-provider-mongodbatlas/docs/resources/cluster.md

 ~> **IMPORTANT:**
 <br> &#8226; New Users: If you are not already using `mongodbatlas_cluster` for your deployment we recommend starting with the [`mongodbatlas_advanced_cluster`](https://registry.terraform.io/providers/mongodb/mongodbatlas/latest/docs/resources/advanced_cluster).  `mongodbatlas_advanced_cluster` has all the same functionality as `mongodbatlas_cluster` but also supports multi-cloud clusters.

+-> **NOTE:** Groups and projects are synonymous terms.
+You may find group_id in the official documentation.

+-> **NOTE:** A network container is created for a cluster to reside in.
+To use this container with another resource, such as peering, reference the computed`container_id` attribute on the cluster.

+-> **NOTE:** To enable Cluster Extended Storage Sizes use the `is_extended_storage_sizes_enabled` parameter in the [mongodbatlas_project resource](https://registry.terraform.io/providers/mongodb/mongodbatlas/latest/docs/resources/project).

+-> **NOTE:** If Backup Compliance Policy is enabled for the project for which this backup schedule is defined, you cannot modify the backup schedule for an individual cluster below the minimum requirements set in the Backup Compliance Policy.
+See [Backup Compliance Policy Prohibited Actions and Considerations](https://www.mongodb.com/docs/atlas/backup/cloud-backup/backup-compliance-policy/#configure-a-backup-compliance-policy).

+-> **NOTE:** The Low-CPU instance clusters are prefixed with `R`, i.e. `R40`.
+For complete list of Low-CPU instance clusters see Cluster Configuration Options under each Cloud Provider (https://www.mongodb.com/docs/atlas/reference/cloud-providers/).

+~> **IMPORTANT:**
 <br> &#8226; Multi Region Cluster: The `mongodbatlas_cluster` resource doesn't return the `container_id` for each region utilized by the cluster.
 For retrieving the `container_id`, we recommend to use the [`mongodbatlas_advanced_cluster`](https://registry.terraform.io/providers/mongodb/mongodbatlas/latest/docs/resources/advanced_cluster) resource instead.
 <br> &#8226; Free tier cluster creation (M0) is supported.
 <br> &#8226; Shared tier clusters (M0, M2, M5) can be upgraded to dedicated tiers (M10+) via this provider.
 WARNING WHEN UPGRADING TENANT/SHARED CLUSTERS!!!
 Any change from shared tier to a different instance size will be considered a tenant upgrade.
 When upgrading from shared tier to dedicated simply change the `provider_name` from "TENANT"  to your preferred provider (AWS, GCP, AZURE) and remove the variable `backing_provider_name`, for example if you have an existing tenant/shared cluster and want to upgrade your Terraform config should be changed from: